dayton-outar/shillings/docs/EXPERIENCE/performance/AUTOMATING.OPTIMIZATION.WITH.GULP.md

 # Automating Optimization With gulp

-This chapter covers:

-- Understanding how gulp works and why you should use it
-- Structuring your project for use with gulp
-- Installing gulp plugins
-- Understanding how gulp tasks work
-- Writing tasks for your project
-- Testing a gulp-based build system on a client's website

 Optimization work can be repetitive: minify CSS, uglify JavaScript, optimize images, compile preprocessors, and repeat. gulp is a Node-based build system that automates those tasks so optimization becomes part of the workflow instead of a separate chore.

 Project: